 6. The agencies and advisers frequently know very little about the communities being recommended except that they will pay a fee to get a head in the bed.
 This means that they know nothing about compliance with licensing requirements, the cleanliness of the community the friendliness and competence of the staff.

 You will find other referral agencies that use other models, including free or low cost listings, and agencies that provide lists of prospects to communities with a modest fee paid for each of these prospects.
+An exception may be programs for the sale of generic Viagra, you get favorable conditions and fast delivery.
 The problem is that the commissioned agencies have huge budgets to advertise and ensure they show up high in Google searches, meaning the better options are often hard to find.